aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

 :::tip

-- If you receive authentication errors, update kubeconfig using command `aws eks update-kubeconfig --name managednode-quickstart`
+- If you receive authentication errors, update kubeconfig using the following command `aws eks update-kubeconfig --name managednode-quickstart`

 :::